jingyang022/tfvars-test-040425/README.md

-# tfvars-test-040425
+## Test out Terraform Workspaces & tfvars

-To test out using tfvars file for different env for the capstone proj
+To test out using tfvars file for dev & prod environments for the capstone proj